 If you or a loved one has been injured in a skiing accident, Rizk Law will provide you a free, no obligation consultation to help you understand if you have a right to recover compensation from the at-fault party.
 We are dedicated to helping our clients through every step of the legal process to get the results they deserve.
 With decades of combined legal experience, our attorneys have the skills and knowledge you need if you or someone you love has suffered a serious injury.

 Firm founder and senior lawyer Richard Rizk is an avid skier who coaches downhill ski racing for the Oregon Special Olympics.
-He is also an active member of the Cascade Ski Club, the oldest continuously operating Ski Club in Oregon.
+He is also the volunteer general counsel of the Cascade Ski Club, the oldest continuously operating Ski Club in Oregon.
 We understand the difficulties many ski accident victims experience.
 To help you focus on your recovery, we provide our services on a contingency fee basis.
 We will represent you at no upfront cost and only require payment if we recover compensation for you.
 There is no risk in contacting us to find out if you have a case.

 Call 503.245.5677 today to schedule a free consultation.

 Oregon offers a diverse range of skiing for every type of skier from the beginners who prefer a simple slope to the avid pros who desire a challenge.

 - Mt.
 Bachelor – This ski area is one of Oregon’s biggest that stretches 9,065 feet high.
 It offers a place for beginners to learn the sport and for Olympic hopefuls to compete.

 - Anthony Lakes- Anthony Lakes stands 7,100 feet elevated and offers powder skiing, cross-country and cat skiing.
 Avid skiers even have the opportunity to “Own the Mountain” for a day and have the slopes all to themselves.